Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

 where

 The quantity $\beta$ defines the inverse duration of the phase transition.
-The integral in eq.~\eqref{eq:volume fraction integral} has been evaluated by expanding the action to linear order in $t^\prime - \tp$.
-This approximation is reasonable since the integrand rapidly decreases for smaller values of $t^\prime$, so that the action can be Taylor-expanded as
+The integral in eq.~\eqref{eq:volume fraction integral} has been evaluated by expanding the action to linear order in $t^\prime - \tp$,

+This approximation captures the correct leading-order dynamics of bubble nucleation because the integrand in eq.~\eqref{eq:volume fraction integral} is exponentially suppressed and therefore rapidly decreases for smaller values of $t^\prime$.
+This also further justifies our assumption that both $A$ and $\vw$ can be treated as approximately constant.
+Nevertheless, higher-order corrections can be systematically included by evaluating eq.~\eqref{eq:volume fraction integral} numerically, while tracking the full temperature dependence of each quantity~\cite{Hindmarsh:2013xza,Ajmi:2022nmq,Guo:2023gwv}.

-Using eq.~\eqref{eq:volume fraction integral} and assuming that $\gamma \ll 1$, the percolation condition $I(\Tp) = 1$ thus yields the relation \footnote{ The percolation condition we use is more conservative than the standard one~\cite{Ellis:2018mja,Turner:1992tz}, which requires the probability of a point in space remaining in the false vacuum to be $P(\Tp)=e^{-I(\Tp)} \simeq 71\%$ corresponding to $I(\Tp) \approx 0.34$. }
+Using the approximate expression on the right-hand side of eq.~\eqref{eq:volume fraction integral} and assuming that $\gamma \ll 1$, the percolation condition $I(\Tp) = 1$ for maximally colliding bubbles \footnote{ The percolation condition used here is more conservative than the standard one~\cite{Ellis:2018mja,Turner:1992tz}, which requires the probability of a point in space remaining in the false vacuum to be $P(\Tp)=e^{-I(\Tp)} \simeq 71\%$ corresponding to $I(\Tp) \approx 0.34$. } thus yields the relation

 In a radiation-dominated FRW cosmology with an ideal gas equation of state, the Hubble rate is given by \footnote{ The effective number of radiation degrees of freedom, $g_\star$, explicitly enters this relation.
-If our setup is treated as a dark sector decoupled from the SM, the numerical values of eq.~\eqref{eq:H:T} differ slightly from those in the SM. }
+If our setup is treated as a dark sector decoupled from the SM, the numerical values of eq.~\eqref{eq:H:T} differ from those in the SM, as discussed below eq.~\eqref{eq:p:plus}. }